StudentVue/StudentVue.py/README.md

 Note:

-If this library isn't updating properly, try explictly installing the latest version (e.g. `pip3 install studentvue==1.2.1`) to fix this issue in the future.
+If this library isn't updating properly, try explictly installing the latest version (e.g. `pip3 install studentvue==1.3.0`).

 If you're getting an [AttributeError](https://github.com/kajchang/StudentVue/issues/12) when trying to log in, this might mean that your school is on an older version of StudentVue.
-Try uninstalling this library (`pip uninstall studentvue`) and installing `studentvue-old` (`pip uninstall studentvue-old`).
+Try uninstalling this library (`pip uninstall studentvue`) and installing `studentvue-old` (`pip install studentvue-old`).

 `studentvue-old` is not maintained and has a different API, but there is some [minimal documentation](https://github.com/kajchang/StudentVue/tree/old-version).